coderefinery/DEPRECATED-software-licensing/talk.md

 ### When I have the choice, I prefer to ...

-- ... use an open source code (scientific reproducibility)
+- ... use an open source code (scientific reproducible)
 - ... develop under an open source license to keep access to my code
 - ... develop under a share-alike license in order to not lock myself out of improvements to my code
 - ... contribute to a share-alike licensed software of others because I know they won't run away with my code